xgr369/ProgrammingLanguage/README.md

 "Programming Language" (no name decided yet) is a Javascript dialect focused on embedability.

 Its features include multiple assignment, if-else statements, while loops, and first-class functions.
-Compared to Lua and Javascript, it lacks the following features: tables/arrays, corountines/async, object-oriented programming, "break" statements, "goto" statements, empty return statements.
+It lacks the following features, however: tables/arrays, corountines/async, object-oriented programming, "break" statements, "goto" statements, empty return statements.

 Example program (assuming `print` is implemented by the application):